 We recommend that you tailor your program based on which modules are the most important for your success in terms of reducing risk.
 For example, if you have been experiencing an increasing amount of phishing emails, make sure you train your employees on that.
-If you have a workforce of remote workers, you want to create policies and excellent training around working remotely, traveling while working, and bring your own device (BYOD) rules.
+If you have a workforce of remote workers, you want to create policies and excellent training around working remotely, traveling while working and bring your own device (BYOD) rules.

 (Note that the topics are not in a specific order.)

 Perhaps we don’t need to introduce you to passwords.
-They are a simple way of protecting your data and IT systems from unauthorised access.
+They are a simple way of protecting your data and IT systems from unauthorized access.
 While the concept is simple, it can be surprisingly powerful if it’s used correctly.

 You want to keep intruders far away from your company.
 For the best possible protection, your employees should use strong passwords, and it’s recommended that they use a different password for each different site and software.